AdrianBesciak/InternetRadioReceiver/README.md

 cmake --build . --config Release
 ```

-When the build finishes, in the current working directory there should be `InternetRadioReceiver.bin` file.
+When the build finishes, in the current working directory there should be `InternetRadioReceiver.elf` file.

 ### With CLion